 Irena Brežná, born in 1950 in Bratislava.
 In 1968, she emigrated to Switzerland with her parents.
 Since graduating from the Faculty of Arts at Basel University (lic. phil. in Slavonic studies, philosophy and psychology) in 1975, she has worked as independent journalist and author and sa teacher of Russian, a translator and interpreter of Slavonic languages and as a psychologist at psychology research institutes in Munich and Basel.

 Her work has been published in German in the Swiss press ((Neue Zürcher Zeitung, Berner Zeitung, Tages-Anzeiger, Tages-Anzeiger-Magazin, Basler Zeitung, Annabelle, Bolero, WOZ, Weltweit et.al.) and in Germany (Freitag, Merian, Frankfurter Rundschau, Zeit-Magazin, Süddeutsche Zeitung, Berliner Zeitung, Badische Zeitung), as well as in Slovakia (Aspekt, SME, OS, Kulturny zivot, Pravda).
 For many years, she has been working as a Swiss correspondent for Slovak Radio Free Europe, BBC and Deutsche Welle.
 Brežná has written commentary, essays and a radio play for the German-speaking radio stations (DRS, WDR 3).
-She has won twelf awards for journalism and literature in Switzerland, Germany and Slovakia, the latest being The Swiss Award for Literature, The Dominik-Tatarka-Award, The Award of the Year from the Slovak Writers’ Society OSS” and the Theodor-Wolff-Prize in Berlin (see Awards).
+She has won fourtheen awards for journalism and literature in Switzerland, Germany and Slovakia, The Swiss Award for Literature, The Dominik-Tatarka-Award, The Award of the Year from the Slovak Writers’ Society OSS”, The Theodor-Wolff-Prize in Berlin, The German PEN Centre Award (see Awards).
 She has received several grants from the Swiss cultural foundation Pro Helvetia and from the literature funding scheme Literaturkreditkommission of the City of Basel.
 Her texts have been published in numerous anthologies and literary magazines, including: Transatlantik, Drehpunkt, Kafka, Salz, Podium, Neue deutsche Literatur, Literatur und Kritik, Entwürfe, Individualität and Poesie et.al.